-Rottnest is going plastic free this AGAIN July 2017!
+Rottnest is going plastic free AGAIN this July 2017!

-Last year's challenge:
+This year's challenge:

 Rottnest is encouraging visitors, residents and businesses to accept the Plastic Free July Challenge.

 The challenge is quite simple: reduce the consumption of all single-use plastic across Rottnest Island this July!

 Single-use plastic is designed to last forever, yet every day we use it for disposable items which last a few minutes and are thrown away.
 This July, all Rottnest Island businesses will be taking part in a month-long challenge to eliminate the use of plastic straws, accompanied by a week-by-week challenge focusing on reducing the use of the other “big four” plastics;

 Full month: Ban on plastic straws across Rottnest Island for all of July

 Week 1: Reduce the consumption of plastic bags

 Week 2: Reduce the consumption of plastic bottles